 Food trucks are a proven tool to promote culinary entrepreneurship, small business development, placemaking and city building.

-The Grand Rapids City Commission in August 2015 approved a pilot ordinance that enables food trucks to operate on public property in 13 Downtown locations, industrial areas and select City parks.
+The Grand Rapids City Commission in August 2016 approved a 2-year pilot ordinance that enables food trucks to operate on public property in several Downtown locations, industrial areas and select City parks.
 The ordinance also empowers citizens to consider the potential for food trucks in their neighborhoods and recommend expanding the City's food truck opportunity areas.

-Prior to the new ordinance, food trucks in Grand Rapids were basically only allowed to do business on a limited basis at special events in public places and specially permitted instances on private property.
+Prior to the 2016 pilot ordinance, food trucks in Grand Rapids were basically only allowed to do business on a limited basis at special events in public places and specially permitted instances on private property.

 The policy change stemmed from GR Forward community conversations in which Grand Rapidians frequently identified food trucks as a strategic way to help activate under-performing public spaces and attract more people to the city.